DeepVARwT: Deep Learning for a VAR Model with Trend: Model fitting and prediction

 \subsection{Network training}

-We employ the popular tool \proglang{PyTorch} \citep{NEURIPS2019_9015} for network training, after setting up its structure.
-The parameters of the neural network are updated by a modified gradient descent (GD) algorithm AdaGrad~\citep[Adaptive Gradient,][]{duchi2011adaptive}.
-The basic idea of gradient descent is to follow the opposite direction of the gradient of the loss function at the current point.
-Compared with conventional gradient descent algorithms, AdaGrad provides individual adaptive learning rates for different parameters.
-At iteration $k$, the learning rate is modified by the diagonal elements of $G=\sum_{\tau=1}^{k} \textbf{g}^{(\tau)} {\textbf{g}^{(\tau)}}^{\prime}$, where $\textbf{g}^{(\tau)}$ is the gradient of the loss function at iteration $\tau$. \begin{itemize} \tightlist \item[$\bullet$] \textbf{Phase 1.} In order to speed up the training process, we first employ OLS (ordinary least squares) to obtain trend parameters $\boldsymbol{\Psi}_{\text {ols }}$ to be used as initial values in Phase 2. \item[$\bullet$] \textbf{Phase 2. } Then the loss function becomes minus the log-likelihood.
-The trend parameters are fine-tuned with a smaller learning rate so that the trend terms get updated in small steps to avoid large changes that affect the estimation of the VAR parameters. \end{itemize} Details of the GD based training procedure in Phase 2 are presented in Algorithm~\ref{alg:opt}.
+{ The basic idea of neural network training is gradient descent, that is to move in the opposite direction of the gradient of the loss function.
+Instead of the usual sum of squares of errors, we define the loss function as $-\ell(\boldsymbol{\Theta} ; \mathbf{y})$, where $\ell(\boldsymbol{\Theta} ; \mathbf{y})$ is the Gaussian log-likelihood given in (\ref{loss-function}).
+We use different learning rates $\eta_1$ and $\eta_2$ for the different parts of $\bm{\Theta}=(\bm{{\Theta}}_1,\bm{{\Theta}}_2)$, and modify them at each iteration.
+The trend parameters are fine-tuned with a smaller learning rate so that the trend terms get updated in small steps to avoid large changes that affect the estimation of the VAR parameters.
+The algorithm is known as AdaGrad (Adaptive Gradient)~\citep{duchi2011adaptive}, which is available in the \proglang{PyTorch} package \citep{NEURIPS2019_9015}.